 Two divers saving life underwater: An UBBU Collaboration by C7 Aqaba

 Environmental pollution is a major issue that affects our planet.
 Every year, millions of pieces of plastic and other waste end up in the oceans, rivers, and lakes.
-In order to tackle this problem, the Project Sea initiative monthly clean-up divers gather for a cause: to clean up our seas.
+In order to tackle this problem, the ProjectSea initiative monthly clean-up divers gather for a cause: to clean up our seas.

 How did it all begin?

 These clean-up dives are an important step towards protecting our environment from further destruction.
 By collecting all this waste, we can reduce environmental pollution and protect marine life.
-A beautiful UBBU Demonstration by collaborating locally and supporting local Initiatives to come together and make a difference and positive impact on Aqaba as well as in our planet’s future health based on four values: Education and awareness, empowering women, local community, creating a community.
+A beautiful UBBU Demonstration by collaborating locally and supporting local Initiatives to come together and make a difference and positive impact Aqaba as well as in our planet’s future health with based on four values: Education and awareness, empowering women, local community, create a community.

 This initiative provides women with the opportunity to use their skills to make a positive impact on their local community as well.
 It also helps empower them by giving them a sense of empowerment and ownership to take charge in taking care of their environment.
-Project Sea is a great way for women of all generations to become involved in environmental issues and show that they can make a difference as a team within their community.
+ProjectSea is a great way for women of all generations to become involved in environmental issues and show that they can make a difference as a team within their community.
+This is an impactful initiative supported by 3 local organizations that have jointly demonstrated success.

-By Farah Rinno
+By Farah Rinno – ESG Coordinator

 More to explore